social-media-ethics-automation/book/book_contents/ch06_authenticity/08_design_analysis_facebook_name.md

 Select one of the above assumptions that you think is important to address.
 Then write a 1-2 sentence scenario where a user could not use Facebook as expected because of the assumption you selected.
 This represents one way the design could exclude certain users.

 ## Design (3-5 minutes, by yourself):
-Brainstorm ways to change the Facebook's name policy to avoid the scenario you wrote above.
+Brainstorm ways to change Facebook's name policy to avoid the scenario you wrote above.
 List as many different kinds of potential solutions you can think of – aim for ten or more (bullet points encouraged).

 ## Expand (5-10 minutes, with others):
 Combine your list of critiques with someone else's (or if possible, have a whole class combine theirs).